Automatic Differentiation

 Diffractor

-Diffractor is automatic differentiation package in development.
+Diffractor is an automatic differentiation package in development.
 It was once hoped to be the future of AD in Julia, but has been delayed.
 It plans to have both forward and reverse mode, but only forward mode is available so far.

 References